Generic Name: diclofenac topical (dye KLOE fen ak TOP ik al)

 What is Pennsaid?

-Pennsaid topical solution contains diclofenac, a nonsteroidal anti-inflammatory drug (NSAID).
+Pennsaid contains diclofenac, a nonsteroidal anti-inflammatory drug (NSAID).
 It works by reducing hormones that cause inflammation and pain in the body.

-Pennsaid is used to treat pain in the knees caused by osteoarthritis.
+Pennsaid (diclofenac topical 1.5% solution) is used to treat pain in the knees caused by osteoarthritis.
 This medication may not be effective in treating arthritis pain elsewhere in the body.

-Pennsaid may also be used for other purposes not listed in this medication guide.
+Pennsaid may also be used for purposes not listed in this medication guide.

-Pennsaid may also cause serious effects on the stomach or intestines, including bleeding or perforation (forming of a hole).
-These conditions can be fatal and can occur without warning while you are using Pennsaid, especially in older adults.
+An NSAID may also cause stomach or intestinal bleeding, which can be fatal.
+These conditions can occur without warning while you are using Pennsaid, especially if:

 a history of drug allergies;

 a history of heart attack, stroke, or blood clot;